hkitago/QuoteLink/README.md

 # QuoteLink for Safari Extension

-This Safari extension is perfect for those who want to efficiently share web page information as a quote.
-It automatically adds the source URL to the text you select, making it easy to copy and share on social media.
-When you need to quickly convey accurate information, this app is a powerful tool to support you.
+This Safari extension significantly streamlines the process of web page citation.
+Instead of repeatedly copying and pasting text and URLs, simply select the text and press the extension button to automatically generate a citation with the source URL.
+It can be quickly utilized for various purposes, such as creating papers, presentation materials, saving important recipes, or noting interesting information for later reference.

+Copying to clipboard and sharing on social media can be completed with a single click.
+It will prove to be a useful tool that enables efficient and reliable work when creating documents that require source recording and citation.

 ## Installation & Uninstallation